PoisotLab/MS_befwm_softwarenote/ms.md

 meaning that the flow of biomass from a resource to its consumer depends on their body-mass.

-Seeing that the dynamics of ecological communities are driven not only by pairwise interactions, but also by the fact that these interactions are embedded in larger networks [@ches08ipc], there is a need for models that work at higher organisational scales. @stou07eer report that there exist robust and conserved motifs of prey selection in food webs.
-Likewise,
-@berl04isf show how disturbances affecting species biomass or density cascade up, not only to the species that they interact with, but with species up to two degrees of separation from the original perturbation.
-In this context, models of energy transfer through trophic interactions are better justified when they account for the entire food web structure.
+Since the work of @yodz92bsc, @ches08ipc have shown that the dynamics of ecological communities are driven not only by pairwise interactions, but also by the fact that these interactions are embedded in larger networks, and @berl04isf show how disturbances affecting species biomass or density cascade up, not only to the species that they interact with, but with species up to two degrees of separation from the original perturbation.
+In this context, models of energy transfer through trophic interactions are better justified when they account for the entire food web structure, such as @will07hyi adaptation to food-webs of

-@will07hyi developed an adaptation of the bio-energetic consumer-resource model applied to food webs, building on allometric scaling regulation of consumptive interactions and metabolic theory of ecology [@brow04mte].
-This model has been used, for example, to show how food web stability can emerge from allometric scaling [@bros06ase] or allometry-constrained degree distributions [@otto07add].
+@yodz92bsc model.
+This food-web bio-energetic model has been used, for example, to show how food web stability can emerge from allometric scaling [@bros06ase] or allometry-constrained degree distributions [@otto07add].
 Yet, although these and other studies used the same mathematical model, implementations differ from study to study and none have been released.
-Motivated by the fact that this model addresses mechanisms that are fundamental to our understanding of energy flow throughout food webs, we present `befwm` (Bio-Energetic Food Webs Model), a *Julia* package implementing @yodz92bsc bio-energetic model adapted for food-webs [@will07hyi] with updated allometric coefficients [@bros06ase].
+Motivated by the fact that this model addresses mechanisms that are fundamental to our understanding of energy flow throughout food webs, we present `befwm` (Bio-Energetic Food Webs Model), a *Julia* package implementing @yodz92bsc bio-energetic model adapted for food-webs [@will07hyi] with updated allometric coefficients [@bros06ase;
+@brow04mte].
 This package aims to offer an efficient common ground for modeling food-web dynamics, to make investigations of this model easier, and to facilitate reproducibility and transparency of modeling efforts.

 # The model